Jammin93/clipp/README.rst

 Quickstart
 ==========

-Let's start by creating a file called **sum.py**, which we will use to sum a sequence of numeric values.
+Let's start by creating a file called **sum.py**, which we will use to sum a sequence of integers.

 .. code:: python